Knowledge base

 - The plugin is not compatible with

-, and therefore cannot be used with this site editor. - Also incompatible with WordPress Multisite.
+Elementor, and therefore cannot be used with this site editor. - Incompatibility also with WordPress Multisite.

 - The plugin is not compatible with

-Go to your VOD space to get the information needed for the WordPress external module:
+Go to your VOD space to get the information necessary for the WordPress external module:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click on CMS/API Extensions in the left sidebar.
+- Click on CMS Extensions/API in the left sidebar menu.

-- Click on CMS Extensions in the left sidebar.
+- Click on CMS Extensions in the left sidebar menu.

 - Download the WordPress extension.